getnamo/SocketIOClient-Unreal/README.md

 #### Emit With Graph Callback

-Since v1.1.0 you can get a result directly to your calling graph function.
-Use the ```Emit with Graph Callback``` function and simply drag off from the completed node to receive your result when your server uses the callback.
-This feature should be useful to fetch data from the server without breaking your graph flow, reducing complexity.
+Since v1.1.0 you can get results directly to your calling graph function.
+Use the ```Emit with Graph Callback``` method and simply drag off from the completed node to receive your result when your server uses the callback.
+This feature should be useful for fetching data from the server without breaking your graph flow.

 ![graph callback](https://i.imgur.com/CbFHxRj.png)

 Limitations:
-- Can only be used in Event Graphs (BP functions don't support latent functions)
+- Can only be used in Event Graphs (BP functions don't support latent actions)
 - The callback can only be used once by the server per emit.
 This is a UE4 limitation for latent actions.
-If you need to use the callback multiple times per emit consider using the ```Emit With Callback``` method which supports unlimited uses of the callback by the server.
+If you need to use the callback multiple times per emit consider using the other ```Emit With Callback``` method which supports unlimited uses of the callback by the server per emit.

 #### Emit with Callback node.js server example